-savings only during three summer months and two winter months and only for extremely limited hours during those months.
+operator intervention, EE accreditation is based only on extremely limited periods.
+EE is required to demonstrate savings only during three summer months and two winter months and only for extremely limited hours during those months.
 The EE Performance Hours in the summer are defined as the four hours from the hour ending 15:00 Eastern Prevailing Time (EPT) through the hour ending 18:00 EPT during all days for the three month period from June 1 through August 31, inclusive, of such delivery year, that is not a weekend or federal holiday.
 For the 2023/2024 Delivery Year, the summer EE Performance hours comprise 256 hours across 64 days.
 The EE Performance Hours in the winter are defined as the four hours from the hour ending 8:00 EPT and hour ending 9:00 EPT, and from the hour ending 19:00 EPT and hour ending 20:00 EPT during all days for the two month period from January 1 through February 28, inclusive, of such delivery year that is not a weekend or federal holiday, For the 2023/2024 Delivery Year, the winter EE Performance hours comprise 160 hours across 40 days.
 For the 2023/2024 Delivery Year, the total annual EE Performance hours comprised 416 hours across 104 days, or 4.7 percent of all hours in the year.

-Calculating the Nominated MW value for Energy Efficiency (EE) resources is different than calculating the Nominated MW value for actual capacity resources.
+Calculating the Nominated MW value for Energy Efficiency (EE) resources is different than calculating the Nominated MW value for other capacity resources.
 The maximum amount of Nominated MW a generator can offer into the capacity market is based on the maximum output of a generator that is metered and tested.
 The Nominated MW for EE resources are not metered or measured or tested, although they could be, but are based on calculations of estimated savings based on a set of largely unverified and unverifiable assumptions.
 The Nominated Value of an EE Resource is the expected average demand reduction during the summer EE Performance Hours.
 Qualifying EE Resources must also have an expected average load reduction during the winter EE performance hours that is not less than the Nominated EE Value determine during the summer EE Performance Hours.
-If the Nominated EE Value determined during the summer EE Performance Hours is greater than the expected average demand during the winter performance hours, the expected demand during the winter performance hours will be the value of the EE Resource.
-The Nominated EE Value of a Summer-Period Energy Efficiency Resource is the expected average demand reduction during the summer EE Performance Hours.
+If the Nominated EE Value determined during the summer EE Performance hours is greater than the expected average demand during the winter performance hours, the expected demand during the winter performance hours will be the Capacity Performance value of the Capacity Performance EE Resource.
+The Nominated

+EE Value of a Summer-Period Energy Efficiency Resource is the expected average demand reduction during the summer EE Performance Hours.

 Prescriptive energy efficiency MW are based on and paid on assumed savings calculated based on an assumed installation rate and on the difference between the assumed electricity usage of what is being replaced and the assumed electricity usage of the new product.
 All lighting EE is prescriptive.
 The majority of EE MW offered into the PJM Capacity Market are prescriptive energy efficiency MW.
-The measurement and verification method for prescriptive energy efficiency projects relies on neither measurement nor verification but instead relies on unverified assumptions and is too imprecise to rely on for the payment of more than \$100 million per year.
-The nonprescriptive measurement and verification methods are also inadequate and rely on samples and assumptions for limited periods that are frequently significantly outdated.123
+The measurement and verification method for prescriptive energy efficiency projects relies on neither measurement nor verification but instead relies on unverified assumptions and is too imprecise to rely on as a source of capacity comparable to capacity from a power plant or to rely on for the payment of \$100 million per year.
+The nonprescriptive measurement and verification methods are also inadequate and rely on samples and assumptions for limited periods that are frequently significantly outdated.118